fairdemocracy/vilfredo-setup/INSTALL.rst

     sudo apt-get install phpmyadmin

+(note: this will attempt to install Apache Web Server too, but it will later have to be removed to prevent conflicts with NGINX!).

-Open NGINX configuration file for the main domain (or another spare domain) and paste the following into a ``server`` block:
+Open NGINX configuration file for the main domain or another spare domain.
+You'll find it in

+    /etc/nginx/conf.d/[instance_name].conf

+or

+    /etc/nginx/sites-available/[instance_name]

+Then paste the following into a ``server`` block (the part surronded by "server {" and "}"):

 .. code-block:: nginx